SlowBubble/video-spreadsheet/README.md

   - After making the adjustments, then compute the new idToPos0 and idToPos1 again and use these to update the Editor's field, and display a banner about how many additional values has changed if >= 1 values are updated as a result of the tethering.
 - How do users know which things are auto-tethered: make the cells in pos 0 and pos 1 that are tethered to something else have dark blue font color

+# m12k
+- Design color coding for base, glue and adornment

 # wishlist
 - `h` to hide the table (for smaller screens)